SID9927/CDAC_Project/README.md

 ## Contributing

 We welcome contributions to improve the Farmers Market Place.
-Please feel free to submit issues and pull requests.
+Please feel free to submit issues and pull requests to the main repository.

 ## License